wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 framework?** (let's save tech debates for another time).
 I didn't feel that selling SPAs was any better than selling Ember.js.
-Again, the answer is **Single Page Apps** so the question should be **How do you provide a modern user expereince on the web?**.
+Again, the answer is **Single Page Apps** so the question should be **How do you provide a modern user experience on the web?**.
 Now were had something.
 Selling UX as a solution to companies was tangible.
 If we could market that UX improvements was the way to solve common problems in modern web apps then we could hook companies on the idea that Single Page Apps was